CopernicaMarketingSoftware/Documentation/Publisher/en/surveys-create.md

 1. In the survey menu, find the **New question** option.
 2. You can immediately start creating the first question.
-Enter the name of the question, and [choose the type of the question](./survey-question-types.md).
+Enter the name of the question and [choose the type of the question](./surveys-question-types.md).
-    The text editor allows you to place 'underwriting' to your question, such as 'please check only one box'.
+    The text editor allows you to place 'underwriting' to your question to explain the question further to your users.
+An example would be to instruct your users to 'please check only one box'.

 ![New question](../images/newquestion.png)